-The Manager and the Sub-Investment Manager engage directly with management teams of issuers through a robust ESG engagement program.
 The Manager and the Sub-Investment Manager view this direct engagement with issuers, as an important part of its investment process (including the investment selection process).
 Issuers that are not receptive to engagement are less likely to be held (or to continue to be held) by the Portfolio.

 This program is focused on in-person meetings, email and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of issuers.
 As part of the direct engagement process, the Manager and the Sub-Investment Manager may set objectives for the issuers to attain.
-These objectives as well as the issuers' progress with respect to same are monitored and tracked by the Manager and the Sub-Investment Manager through an internal NB engagement tracker.
+These objectives as well as the issuers' progress with respect to same are monitored and tracked by the Manager and the Sub-Investment Manager through an internal Neuberger Berman ("NB") engagement tracker.